Challenging a Social Security Scotland benefit decision

 You won’t be eligible for the service if you already have someone acting for you, such as an appointee or someone with a power of attorney.

-Financial help while challenging a decision about Child or Adult Disability Payment
+Financial help while challenging a decision about a disability payment

-If you’re challenging a decision to reduce or stop your Child or Adult Disability Payment, you can apply for Short-term Assistance.
+If you’re challenging a decision to reduce or stop your Child, Adult or Pension Age Disability Payment, you can apply for Short-term Assistance.
 This is a payment from Social Security Scotland to help you while you challenge a decision.

 You can apply for the payment by ticking the box on the re-determination or appeal form or asking Social Security Scotland over the phone.